Thomas Paston

 Sir Thomas Paston (by 1517 – 4 September 1550), of London, was an English politician.

 He was a son of Bridget Heydon, a daughter of Sir Henry Heydon of Baconsthorpe, and Sir William Paston (c.1479 – 1554), a son of Sir John Paston and his first wife, Margery Brewes.

+In 1539, Sir Thomas benefitted from the dissolution of the monasteries by gaining access to the wealth of Binham Priory.
+He demolished some of the priory to use the stones to build a house in Wells-next-the-Sea.

 He was a Member of Parliament (MP) for Norfolk in 1545.

 By 1544, he married Agnes, daughter of Sir John Leigh of Stockwell, Surrey.
 They raised two sons and one daughter.